margaretphillips/music-app/README.md

 1) npm i ( install node packages )
 2) react-scripts start ( start the react app)

-After the npm start completes you will see that the frontend is running and you should see it in your browser at localhost:3000
+After the npm start completes you will see that the frontend is running and you should see it in your browser at localhost:3000.
+But you must wait until the server has started to use it.

-If this job has not completed you will run into an error when starting the server because not all dependencies will be loaded
+In a separate git bash or terminal you will start the server.
+You will need to wait for the first job to complete before starting the server, otherwise the dependencies may not be fully installed.
+If you get an error use ctrl C to stop the server, then wait until the npm start script completes and try again.

 The node ./src/server/server.js will start the server Once the server has started you can start using the app.
 The server will be running at localhost:3001 and has three endpoints